 For a fantastic explanation on HiDPI, please read Cassidy's full series of articles available here.

-While HiDPI displays work well on Ubuntu, things can get a little funny when using both HiDPI and LoDPI displays together.
-Generally, it’s best to make all displays match the same scaling factor (all HiDPI or all LoDPI).
+While HiDPI displays work well, things can get a little funny when using both HiDPI and LoDPI displays together.
+Generally, it's best to make all displays match the same scaling factor (all HiDPI or all LoDPI).
 The System76 driver takes care of this automatically on HiDPI laptops.

 When you connect a non-HiDPI display to your HiDPI laptop, the System76 driver will set the resolution of the internal display to half of its native resolution and adjust the scaling factor (from 2x to 1x) to match the external monitor.
 This makes the picture a little fuzzier than normal but keeps most applications looking the right size on both displays.

 This dialog appears whenever the driver detects a new mixed-DPI configuration:

 You can keep the changes or revert if you'd prefer to keep each display at its native resolution.
 Most of the time you'll want to Keep Changes, but there are a few cases where the Revert option is useful....